01 of 14

 Reservations are strongly advised.
 Call 714-781-DINE.Continue to 9 of 14 below.

 09 of 14

 Drink In the Atmosphere- The Carthay Circle Theater Lounge

 The first floor of the theater features a small lounge that offers cocktails, specialty drinks, local beers, and wine along with small plates to share.
-A friend and I tried some of the dishes, including the Vietnamese twice cooked beef taco (very tasty with a refreshing salsa and just a hint of heat), the Ebi shrimp roll (artfully prepared, a bit on the sweet side), and the warm barbecue pork roll (topped with crunchy onion rings and delicate pea tendrils).
-The standout was the lobster pad thai imperial roll which had just the right blend of flavors, including cilantro, cashew dipping sauce, and notes of sugar to balance the heat.
+The standout dish is the Lobster Pad Thai Imperial Roll, which had just the right blend of flavors, including cilantro, cashew dipping sauce, and notes of sugar to balance the heat.

 10 of 14